Kweisensee93/AssemblyAnnotation2025/README.md

 # Genome Assembly and Annotation — Course Repository

-This repository contains all scripts and resources used in the course Genome Assembly and Annotation.
+This repository contains all scripts and resources used in the courses for Genome Assembly and Annotation.
 The aim of the course is to perform de novo assembly of a whole genome using PacBio HiFi reads and Illumina RNA-seq reads, followed by transcriptome assembly, annotation, transposable element (TE) annotation, and comparative genomics.

 # Data Sources